 14-4422(15) - $400 of any property.

-14-4422 - Unused homestead to $6,000 or unused total for tools of trade, personal injury recoveries, or household goods & furnishings, clothing, appliances, books, animals, crops, and musical instruments.
+14-4422 - Unused homestead to $6,000, to be used for any of the following: jewelry, tools of trade, personal injury recoveries, or household goods & furnishings, clothing, appliances, books, animals, crops, and musical instruments.

 Add any applicable Federal Nonbankruptcy Exemptions.